WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

 ^^^^^^^^^^^^^^^^^^^^^
 PCI Express (Desktop)
 ^^^^^^^^^^^^^^^^^^^^^
+*Important Note: The USRP X-Series provides PCIe connectivity over MXI cable.
+We will use the 'MXI' nomenclature for the rest of this manual.*

 Installing the PCI Express Interface Kit
 ::::::::::::::::::::::::::::::::::::::::
 Follow the instructions listed in the `Set Up Your MXI-Express x4 System <http://www.ni.com/pdf/manuals/371976c.pdf>`_